Why are my eyes itchy?

 You’re suffering from allergies

-Perennial allergies are caused by substances that can affect us all year long like dust mites, mould and pets.
+Perennial allergies are caused by substances that can affect us all year long like dust mites, mold and pets.

 You have an infection